STI closes higher on strong manufacturing output numbers

 Led by electronics, Singapore's factory output expanded for the fifth straight month last month, growing by 7.6 per cent year on year.
 It also beat the median estimate of 4.7 per cent in a private-sector Bloomberg poll.

-OCBC's head of treasury research and strategy, Ms Selena Ling, is expecting manufacturing's outperformance to be sustained, partly due to the preceding year's low base amid Singapore's circuit breaker and global lockdowns.
+OCBC's head of treasury research and strategy Selena Ling is expecting manufacturing's outperformance to be sustained, partly due to the preceding year's low base amid Singapore's circuit breaker and global lockdowns.

 It will be further supported by "green shoots recovery in the global economy, particularly for the major economies of the US and China", she said.